NFL on Nickelodeon

-The NFL on Nickelodeon is the branding used for broadcasts of National Football League (NFL) games that are produced by CBS Sports, and broadcast on the American pay television channel Nickelodeon.
-In 2021, Nickelodeon hosted a one-time simulcast in coordination with CBS of the Chicago Bears–New Orleans Saints Wild Card game.
-This marked the first time that a major live sporting event would be broadcast on the channel.
-Following positive reception from media and fans, Nickelodeon announced that the simulcast would return for a Wild Card game during the 2021–22 NFL playoffs between the San Francisco 49ers and Dallas Cowboys.
-In May 2022, Nickelodeon announced that the simulcast would return for a Christmas game during the 2022 NFL season between the Denver Broncos and Los Angeles Rams.
+The first telecast took place during the playoffs of the 2020 NFL season.
+Nickelodeon aired a one-time experimental simulcast in coordination with CBS of the Bears–Saints Wild Card game.
+This marked the first time that a major live sporting event was broadcast on the channel.
+Following positive reception from media and fans, Nickelodeon announced that the simulcast would return in the 2021 season for a Wild Card playoff game between the 49ers and Cowboys.